Newcastle enter Antonio Rudiger race while Manchester City lead Erling Haaland pursuit - Paper talk

 DAILY MAIL

-Turkish billionaire Muhsin Bayrak claims he is making progress in his attempt to buy Chelsea for under £2.5billion and will update again on Thursday.
+Turkish billionaire Muhsin Bayrak claims he is making progress in his attempt to buy Chelsea for under £2.5bn and will update again on Thursday.

+British property developer Nick Candy is working on a £2.5bn bid for Chelsea, which includes plans for a £1.5bn rebuild of Stamford Bridge, to be submitted by the end of the week.

+Everton are preparing to negotiate with the Premier League over their financial accounts amid fears they could become the first club to breach the top flight's profit and sustainability rules.

 The RSPCA is close to concluding its investigation into Kurt Zouma for animal cruelty, with West Ham braced for the defender being prosecuted for kicking his cat.